cs421sp21-homework/project-g13/docs/iteration3.md

 # Tasks

-- creating and working on the recommendation algorithm (this is beyond CRUD)
+- creating and working on the recommendation algorithm (this is beyond CRUD) -> Nathaniel
 - recommending a restaurant if no match was found (frontend?
-I guess we can "call" the recommendation algorithm)
+I guess we can "call" the recommendation algorithm) -> Eric
-- showing the top choices of restaurants (involves socket.io, frontend)
+- showing the top choices of restaurants (involves socket.io, frontend) -> Shanelle
-- storing permanent user preferences in the backend (involves database and backend)
+- storing permanent user preferences in the backend (involves database and backend) -> Siqi
-- allowing the user to store and access permanent preferences in the frontend (UI stuff/React)
+- allowing the user to store and access permanent preferences in the frontend (UI stuff/React) -> Siqi
-- adding filters when searching for restaurants in the backend (involves backend and Yelp API)
+- adding filters when searching for restaurants in the backend (involves backend and Yelp API) -> Daniel
-- adding UI for filtering restaurants (frontend/UI)
+- adding UI for filtering restaurants (frontend/UI) -> Abdullah

 # Retrospective